XRPLF/xrpl-dev-portal/tx_format.md

 * It becomes fully claimed by a Payment or a matching OfferCreate transaction.
 * A subsequent OfferCancel or OfferCreate transaction explicitly cancels the offer.
 * A subsequent OfferCreate from the same account crosses the earlier offer.
 (In this case, the older offer is automatically canceled.)
-* An offer is found to be unfunded during transaction processing, typically because it was at the tip of the orderbook and TODO: (and what??)
+* An offer is found to be unfunded during transaction processing, typically because it was at the tip of the orderbook.
   * This includes cases where one side or the other of an offer is found to be closer to 0 than `rippled`'s precision supports.
 * *Note:* there is a bug that can cause offers to be removed incorrectly in rare circumstances.
 (See [RIPD-456](https://ripplelabs.atlassian.net/browse/RIPD-456) for status.)